 Leaking gasoline storage tanks contribute to groundwater contamination in Canada.
-The corrosion of underground gasoline tanks installed in large numbers in the 1950s and 1960s has resulted in an increasing number of leaks in recent decades.
+Corroding underground gasoline tanks, which were installed in large numbers in the 1950s and 1960s, have resulted in an increasing number of leaks in recent decades.
 This is an issue of particular importance in Atlantic Canada, where groundwater is widely used for drinking via wells.

-Exposure to gasoline components may occur through the consumption of contaminated water.
+Exposure to gasoline components may occur by consuming contaminated water.
 However, most chemicals found in gasoline are removed by municipal drinking water treatment procedures.

 When used as a fuel, gasoline produces a number of chemicals that are emitted in engine exhaust.
 Some of the gasoline used by engines may also vaporize into the air without undergoing combustion.

-Since 1990, Canada has prohibited the production, import and sale of leaded gasoline to minimize the risks of lead exposure from gasoline.
+Since 1990, Canada has prohibited the production, import, and sale of leaded gasoline to minimize the risks of lead exposure from gasoline.
 Exemptions to this regulation include the use of lead in gasoline for competition vehicles, aviation, farm equipment, boats, and trucks weighing >3,856 kg.
 Information on lead exposure is available through the carcinogen profile on Lead published by CAREX.

 Gasoline is not reportable to the National Pollutant Release Inventory (NPRI) in Canada.

-One household product, a gasoline additive, is listed in the US Household Products Database with gasoline as an ingredient.
+One household product, gasoline itself, is listed in the US Household Products Database.

 Our team has performed a detailed scan of exposure control resources and assembled a compilation of key publications and resources.
 These are organized by type of exposure (environmental or occupational) and by specificity (general or carcinogen-specific).
 Please visit our Exposures Reduction Resources page to view.

 We also recommend exploring the Prevention Policies Directory, a freely-accessible online tool offering information on policies related to cancer and chronic disease prevention.
 Providing summaries of the policies and direct access to the policy documents, the Directory allows users to search by carcinogen, risk factor, jurisdiction, geographical location, and document type.
 Click here to learn more about policies specific to gasoline in the Directory.
 For questions about this resource, please contact a member of the Prevention Team at the Canadian Partnership Against Cancer at email@example.com.